mrakgr/Trading-Journal/journal_2025.md

 5:20pm. https://youtu.be/1iACStiJQBs?list=PLHD22PKARkdR5qnXSwYOzZY4VjIDvZWan&t=570

 This part is a bit tricky.
 I actually cannot reason out how reward propagation should work in hierarchical RL.
 So it's a good thing I am watching this video.

+5:35pm.
+Actually, the pseudo rewards are the easy parts.
+The core MDP rewards are what is tricky.
+If the subcall terminates, how am I supposed to propagate the reward into it?
+Am I intended to keep a global trace?

+Yeah, maybe that would be a good idea?
+I guess in that case the tricky part would be how to keep pseudo rewards from flowing out.

+5:40pm.
+I am just thinking here.
+Having the core reward affect the subtasks does make things more complicated.
+But there are plenty of ways I could do credit assignment.
+Let's not fret too much.

+Just how much effort did I put into programming?
+I can think of ways to deal with this even if it's global tables on the GPU or nested closures on the host.